hackeriet/frida-workshop/README.md

 $ python explore.py
 ```

+## Running from tag 5

+1. Replace memory address in `explore.js` with the address printed by the running `hello` progra, then run the python script `python explore.py`

 ## Notes
 - For python3, install frida with `pip3`
 - If you have permission issues when attempting to attach to the `hello` process, run `sudo sysctl kernel.yama.ptrace_scope=0`